gcallah/JohnGray/papers/callahan.md

 ### The New Leviathans

 Gray's most recent book is *The New Leviathans: Thoughts After Liberalism*.
+As with many of his latter works, this one takes the form of an extended meditation on a topic, similar to Milan Kundera's ideal type of the novel (Kundera 1988).

 It is as though the reader has been invited to eavesdrop on Gray's inner dialogues as he mulls over a post-liberal world.